HarryHsing/Video-Instance-Shadow-Detection/README.md

-# Video Instance Shadow Detection Under the Sun and Sky
+# Video Instance Shadow Detection Under the Sun and Sky (IEEE TIP 2024)

 We will release our code/demo soon.